 Benefits of Ketamine

 Ketamine treatment for anxiety offers benefits many other treatments do not.
 For patients who respond well to treatment, the biggest benefit is how fast ketamine works.
-Numerous studies have shown that patients can have a rapid relief in symptoms.
+Studies with IV ketamine have shown that patients can have a rapid relief in symptoms.
 More studies are underway.

-Overall, about 70% - 75% of patients who get Ketamine treatment for anxiety experience positive results.
+With IV ketamine, about 70% – 75% of patients who get treatment for anxiety experience positive results.
 Different studies report different success rates.
 Like any treatment for anxiety, not all patients will have positive results.
 It’s also important to know that ketamine isn’t a cure for anxiety, but rather an adjunct to improve your current therapy; it’s a better way to help you overcome your anxiety.

 Protocol For Ketamine Treatment For Anxiety

-Each patient must have documentation of their diagnosis of anxiety from a qualified mental health professional.
-The first step is for the patient to complete diagnostics for depression, anxiety, drug abuse, and alcohol abuse before a medical screening exam.
-All test results are shared with the patient’s providers.
+You must have documentation of your diagnosis of anxiety from a qualified mental health professional.
+The first step is to complete diagnostics for depression, anxiety, drug abuse, and alcohol abuse before a medical screening exam.
+All test results are shared with the your providers.

-The next step is for the patient to complete a medical exam with Dr. Manno.
-Dr. Manno will review the patient’s medical history and discuss what to expect during the treatment experience.
+The next step is to complete a medical exam with Dr. Manno.
+Dr. Manno will review your medical history and discuss what to expect during the treatment experience.

 Induction Treatment Phase